fuminoritanizawa/webpage/content/home/accomplishments.md

   url = ""
   date_start = "2018-07-01"
   date_end = "2025-05-30"
-  description = """Selected as one of the most talented 51 young scholars under 25 years old in Japan by the foundation supported by Masayoshi Son, the CEO of <a href="https://www.softbank.jp/en/"> Softbank</a>."""
+  description = """Selected as one of the most talented 51 young scholars under 25 years old in Japan by the foundation supported by Masayoshi Son, the CEO of <a href="https://www.softbank.jp/en/"> Softbank</a>. ($35K max.)"""

 [[item]]
   organization = "Tadashi Yanai Foundation"